samblenny/totp-util/README.md

 ## Design

-The main design principle for `totp_util` was to keep the implementation as simple and straightforward as possible.
+The main design principle for `totp-util` was to keep the implementation as simple and straightforward as possible.
 The point is to have fewer moving parts to break and to have readable code that is reasonable to audit with a realistic amount of effort.